NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

 Step 4: Build KNN index
 ^^^^^^^^^^^^^^^^^^^^^^^

-During training, it is wasteful to run query for KNN chunk IDs for each of the training data point.
-This can be pre-calculated by building the KNN index before training.
-The KNN index maps the training data chunk id to K-nearest neighbors chunk id in the retrieval data.
-Similarly to building Faiss index, we break the process down into two sub-steps.
+During training, it is inefficient to run a query to find the K-nearest neighbor chunk IDs for each training data point.
+This can be pre-calculated by building a KNN index before training.
+The KNN index maps the training data chunk IDs to the K-nearest neighbor chunk IDs in the retrieval data.
+As with building the Faiss index, this process is divided into two steps.

 Following is the KNN index data format: